-Now we are 6 weeks into ‘living restrictions’ and this temporary state is starting crack.
-Zoom lends itself well to instructor led classes but the constant repetition of the same old movement patterns (insert burpees, jumping jacks, squats, etc…), delivered in high intensity sweat fests is not a good long-term strategy for sustained fitness (or health).
+Zoom lends itself well to instructor led classes but in some cases the constant repetition of the same old movement patterns (insert burpees, jumping jacks, squats, etc…), delivered in high intensity sweat fests is not a good long-term strategy for sustained fitness (or health).

 Let’s look at some of the short falls of continual HIIT (high intensity interval training) exercise delivered online and an alternative approach to staying engaged and making progress with home training.

 “First move well, then move often”

 THE PITFALLS OF ONLINE CLASSES

 - Trying to train the same at home as you do at the gym.
 To achieve the same stimulus at the gym many are turning to more volume to achieve the same levels of intensity they are used to.
 This can lead to lowered immunity and increased cortisol levels.